Last Updated on January 19, 2022 by Obaro Alidou K.

-Get full metrics in this only unbiased managed WordPress hosting guide you need to read.
+Get the full metrics in this only unbiased managed WordPress hosting guide you need to read.

-Below are three scenarios that you face with the support staff from BlueHost:
+Below are three scenarios that you will face with the support staff from BlueHost:

 Scenario 1: Your issue gets solved after 12+ hours or 3 days of frustration (if you are lucky).

-Scenario 2: You spend hours trying to explain what is wrong with your website and, the guy you are having live chat with seems to have never heard about web hosting.
+Scenario 2: You spend hours trying to explain what is wrong with your website and, the guy you are chatting with seems to have never heard about web hosting.
 Everything you are saying is a “charabia” (unknown terrible language) to him.
 Finally, tired of not knowing what to do, he becomes rude and leaves the chat.